 • Customer service departments are concerned with providing quality service to customers.

+Using the above list as a starting example, work out your core messages to each stakeholder.
 Targeting your efforts will help with your stakeholder management plan and result in multiple engaged stakeholders to help you deliver a new website everyone is on-board with.

 This is a good time to gather up-to-date information about your end users and redefine your buyer personas as part of your redesign objectives.
 For each type of end user, you want to understand: